marxin/texi2rst-generated/sphinx/install/configuration.rst

 .. option:: --with-avrlibc

   Only supported for the AVR target.
-Specifies that :samp:`AVR-Libc` is being used as the target C  library.
+Specifies that :samp:`AVR-Libc` is being used as the target C |nbsp|  library.
 This causes float support functions like ``__addsf3`` to be omitted from :samp:`libgcc.a` on the assumption that it will be provided by :samp:`libm.a`.
 For more technical details, cf. `PR54461 <https://gcc.gnu.org/PR54461>`_.